spinnaker/spinnaker.github.io/guides/user/plugins/user-guide.md

         url: https://raw.githubusercontent.com/spinnaker-plugin-examples/examplePluginRepository/master/plugins.json
 ```

 Halyard does not support configuring plugins, so you should manually edit the  Halconfig file for custom values.
-For example, `pf4jStagePlugin` has a configurable `defaultMaxWaitTime`, so you add that parameter to the plugin's configuration in the `config` collection:
+For example, `pf4jStagePlugin` has a configurable `defaultMaxWaitTime`, so you add that parameter to the plugin's configuration in the `config` collection section:

 ```yaml
 spinnaker: